 People don’t hate advertising.
 They hate bad advertising.
 Some people still watch the Super Bowl for the ads.
 Most people will actually welcome advertising if it’s just as interesting, entertaining or useful as the medium in which it appears.
 Bottom line, if you want somebody to watch, read or experience your advertising you better damn well make it worth their time.

 Print is still important.
+It’s way more memorable and believable than online advertising.
+It also has the added benefit of making companies seem more trustworthy and stable than competitors who don’t use it.
 If for nothing else it’s one of the best ways to focus a brand idea and distill it down to its very essence.
 (Billboards are even better.)

-Traditional media executions work just as well in nontraditional media.
+Traditional media executions work just as well on social media, YouTube and other online platforms.
 To paraphrase Gossage, people watch, read and experience things they’re interested in.
-Sometimes it’s an ad online.
-Old Spice, Geico, Volkswagen, John West, Budweiser, Pepsi, Dove and even Google have had some of the top viral videos of all time – that started out as traditional TV spots.
+Sometimes it’s an ad created for TV or print that’s been repurposed for online use.
+Old Spice, Geico, Volkswagen, John Lewis, Budweiser, Pepsi, Dove and even Google have had some of the top viral videos of all time – that started out as traditional TV spots.

 Awareness and fame trump all other metrics.
 The world’s most successful brands shoot for fame and target everyone they can.
 Why?
 Because the more people that know about your brand, the more people that are likely to buy it.
 It’s really that simple.